Clearing and adjustment at Norwich University of the Arts

 When can I apply via Clearing?

-We are still accepting applications for many of our courses but you can apply through Clearing from July to September.
+We are still accepting applications for many of our courses and you can apply through Clearing from July to September.

 How do I apply for a course at NUA?

-Whether you’re calling before or after A-Level Results Day on Thursday 16 August 2018, we’re always happy to discuss your options on a course at NUA.
+Whether you’re getting in touch before or after A-Level Results Day on Thursday 13 August 2020, we’re always happy to discuss your options on a course at NUA.

-What happens when I call NUA about Clearing?
+What happens when I contact NUA about Clearing?

-From Results Day, we have a dedicated Clearing team on hand to direct you to the most relevant person to speak with, so just make sure you are prepared for us to ask you a few questions about your application.
+From 13 August, we have a dedicated Clearing team on hand to direct you to the most relevant person to speak with, so just make sure you are prepared for us to ask you a few questions about your application.
 If you are:

 Calling about a current application, you will speak with our Admissions Team.